mcds-cmu/11671/_includes/syllabus/assessment.md

 ## Sail()

-This course includes seven individual project themes.
+This course includes four individual project themes.
 Each project theme consists of several project modules.
 A project module must be completed based on the deadlines on Sail() Platform.
 The write-up required to complete each project module is available on Sail() Platform.
 Each module has a submission process that is specific to the project module that is due.
 It is the student's responsibility to ensure all project work is completed and the project module is submitted before the deadline.
 Students typically have multiple attempts to submit the project module on Sail() Platform.

 ## Online Programming Exercise (OPE)